 A lot more talent was discovered or brought to the world’s attention during 1960s football.
 Due to the tremendous changes in football during the 1950s, the following decades were sure to reap the rewards of the alterations in style, tactics, and appreciation.

-It was during the 1960s football decade that the game began to grow internationally.
+During the 1960s football decade, the game began to grow internationally.
 A sport often exempted from global issues was affected by a broader shift in world culture and a social revolution during this period.

 The late 50s brought us the Busby Babes, who were tragically cut short following the Munich Air Disaster, and both Northern Ireland and Wales had impressive showings at the 1958 World Cup.

-In the 1960-61 season, Tottenham Hotspur won their first domestic ‘double’ of this century, the league and cup.
+In the 1960-61 season, Tottenham Hotspur won their first domestic ‘double’ of this century, the English football league championship and FA Cup.
 Ray Crawford led Ipswich Town to their first league victory the following season, during which Liverpool regained the top division under Bill Shankly.

 Liverpool followed Everton and Manchester United with six league titles in the following three seasons.
 However, after winning the FA Cup at Wembley for the first time a year earlier, Liverpool Football Club claimed their seventh title with only a squad of fourteen players.